-We’re releasing Harden, a native macOS tool that audits your Mac’s security configuration against 52 best-practice checks and helps you fix what it finds — no Terminal required.
+We’re releasing Harden, a native macOS tool that audits your Mac’s security configuration against best-practice checks — including DISA STIG and CIS Benchmark controls — and helps you fix what it finds.
+No Terminal required.

 The gap it fills